CSF90/CSF90/README.md

 - 👋 Hi, I’m @CSF90
 - 👀 I’m interested in ...
 SQL Server and C#
 - 🌱 I’m currently learning ...
 C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... nothing right now.
-- 📫 How to reach me ...
+- 📫 How to reach me ... you can't... yet.

 <!---
 CSF90/CSF90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.